ccxt/ccxt/wiki/Manual.md

 To get the list of available timeframes for your exchange see the `timeframes` property.
 Note that it is only populated when `has['fetchOHLCV']` is true as well.

+The returned list of candles may have one or more missing periods, if the exchange did not have any trades for the specified timerange and symbol.
+To a user that would appear as gaps in a continuous list of candles.
+That is considered normal.
+If the exchange did not have any candles at that time, the CCXT library will show the results as returned from the exchange itself.

 **There's a limit on how far back in time your requests can go.** Most of exchanges will not allow to query detailed candlestick history (like those for 1-minute and 5-minute timeframes) too far in the past.
 They usually keep a reasonable amount of most recent candles, like 1000 last candles for any timeframe is more than enough for most of needs.
 You can work around that limitation by continuously fetching (aka *REST polling*) latest OHLCVs and storing them in a CSV file or in a database.

 **Note that the info from the last (current) candle may be incomplete until the candle is closed (until the next candle starts).**